Which place is cheaper, Cape Town or Kruger National Park?

 The winter attracts plenty of travelers to both Kruger National Park and Cape Town.

 In July, Kruger National Park is generally a little warmer than Cape Town.
-Temperatures in Kruger National Park average around 18°C (64°F), and Cape Town stays around 13°C (55°F).
+Daily temperatures in Kruger National Park average around 18°C (64°F), and Cape Town fluctuates around 13°C (55°F).

 In July, Kruger National Park usually receives less rain than Cape Town.
-At this time of the year, Kruger National Park gets 11 mm (0.4 in) of rain, while Cape Town receives 83 mm (3.3 in) of rain.
+Kruger National Park gets 11 mm (0.4 in) of rain, while Cape Town receives 83 mm (3.3 in) of rain each month for the winter.

 The spring brings many poeple to Kruger National Park as well as Cape Town.

 Kruger National Park is much warmer than Cape Town in the spring.
-The temperature in Kruger National Park is usually 25°C (77°F) in October, and Cape Town stays around 16°C (61°F).
+The daily temperature in Kruger National Park averages around 25°C (77°F) in October, and Cape Town fluctuates around 16°C (61°F).

 Kruger National Park usually gets more rain in October than Cape Town.
 Kruger National Park gets 41 mm (1.6 in) of rain, while Cape Town receives 33 mm (1.3 in) of rain this time of the year.